ericDeCourcy/Notes/On-Utopia.md

 	- [ ] Is it the communities' responsibility?
  	- [ ] Is it still welfare if we simply share with each other?
   	- [ ] what makes welfare bad?
 - [ ] What do the power structures in our world look like?
+- [ ] Describe a dystopia you can think of from a movie.
+How did the world end up like that?
+Whats the worst part of living in this world?

 ## Ideas to integrate